 - The high level of recent IBR generation between MLTS and HYTS can significantly impact the South Australia frequency profile for separation events both during South Australia export and import.
-Further studies are recommended to confirm the conditions under which EAPT is required to operate. - Under some flow conditions there is a possibility the present EAPT may not operate.
-A topology-based scheme is likely to be more effective. - Studies showed that during South Australian separation from Moorabool, APD load could be tripped either by EAPT action or by UFLS.
+Further studies are recommended to confirm the conditions under which EAPT is required to operate. - Power swings may occur following contingency events which have the potential to trigger EAPT scheme operation unexpectedly.
+This should be considered in the ongoing EAPT review.
+A topology-based scheme is likely to be required to avoid the unexpected EAPT operations5.
+This review should also consider potential interactions with the Interconnector Emergency Control Scheme (IECS), as discussed below. - During South Australian separation from Moorabool, APD load could be tripped either by EAPT action or by UFLS.
 In the latter case there is a lower frequency nadir.
 It is recommended that this be considered as part of the EAPT scheme review to ensure appropriate EAPT action and minimise frequency disturbances.